phidatahq/phidata/README.md

 ## Example 2: Assistant that can write and run python code

-The `PythonAssistant` can perform virtually any task using python code.
+The `PythonAssistant` can achieve tasks using python code.
 Create a file `python_assistant.py`:

 ```python
 from phi.assistant.python import PythonAssistant